Swiss residency and housing: Permit and rental insights

 Swiss Permits

-Obtaining Swiss citizenship is often perceived as the holy grail by foreigners, as the ordinary procedure is said to be one of the strictest in the world.
+Swiss naturalization: obtaining Swiss citizenship is often perceived as the holy grail by foreigners, as the ordinary procedure is said to be one of the strictest in the world!
 In 2018, a change in the law made the requirements for naturalization more restrictive.
-Thus, an applicant must now have a settlement permit (C permit) and must have […]
+Thus, an applicant must now have a settlement permit (C permit) and […]

 UK citizens and the protection of acquired rights, what are the rules ?